 The U.S. Bank Visa® Platinum Card is about as basic as credit cards get.
 Though it’s currently not included on our list of best low APR credit cards, it has all the makings of a contender in that category: an extended 0% APR introductory promotion (for a limited time only), a low regular interest rate, and virtually no frills.

-U.S. Bank Platinum Visa is great for paying down debt and carrying a monthly balance at reasonable cost.
+The U.S. Bank Visa Platinum Card is great for paying down debt and carrying a monthly balance at reasonable cost.
 It’s not advertised as such, but its relatively loose underwriting requirements mean it’s useful for building credit – or, more likely, improving credit from a sturdy but unspectacular baseline.

 If you’re looking for a credit card that returns part of every dollar you spend via a generous rewards program, stop right here and check out our lists of the best cash back credit cards and best travel rewards credit cards.
-Otherwise, read on to learn more about U.S. Bank Platinum Visa’s strengths, weaknesses, and overall suitability.
+Otherwise, read on to learn more about the U.S. Bank Visa Platinum Card’s strengths, weaknesses, and overall suitability.

 Cell Phone Protection Plan